 The last of the bunch is about better information local searches by using actual visits to businesses to calculate quality visit scores to boost local results’ rankings.

 These are my top ten Search Engine Patents posts of 2019 (I only chose ones that I spent enough time with to write about them.)
 Hopefully, David Harry will share his Top 10 search engine patents from this year with us, too.

 1. User-Specific Knowledge Graphs to Support Queries and Predictions Structured user graph to support querying and predictions, is a post about the patent Structured user graph to support querying and predictions.
 This patent was originally filed in 2013. however, it makes a lot of the same points as this very similar 2019 whitepaper from Google on Personal Knowledge Graphs.

 2. Augmented Search Queries Using Knowledge Graph Information – The patent behind this one explains how Google has been including knowledge graph-based results, such as knowledge panels, Related Questions, Related Entities, and more in Search Results for queries, where they have recognized that there is an entity in a query that you may have searched for.
 The post is about the patent Providing search results using augmented search queries

-3. In Google Knowledge Graph Reconciliation, I wrote about a patent that explains how Google works to better understand knowledge graphs and entities that appear in those in tuples and reverse tuples, and how to expand what those knowledge graphs cover.
+3. In Google Knowledge Graph Reconciliation, I wrote about a patent that explains how Google works to understand better knowledge graphs and entities that appear in those in tuples and reverse tuples, and how to expand what those knowledge graphs cover.
 The patent behind it was Automatic discovery of new entities using graph reconciliation.